 I realize that the last few posts I have made are somewhat somber.
 I needed to write them though, as they served a wonderful purpose- reflection and closure.
 It gives me great joy to report that life is still good and wonderful things are still happening, one of most wonderful being our Labor Day weekend motorcycle trip.

-First of all, this came in very handy for navigational decisions.
-Secondly, it was fun.
-Because you couldn’t hear your own microphone in your own headset, it was impossible to hear your own voice when we were going 70mph, which was a very weird experience.
+This was the first time we were using the new intercom system we had installed in our helmets- it came in very handy for navigational decisions.
+It also felt a bit weird, because you couldn’t hear your own microphone in your own headset and it was impossible to hear your own voice when we were going 70mph.
 But other than that, it was just nice to get to chat, which is something a driver and passenger on a motorcycle really don’t get to do.

 We made it all the way to Greenfield, Mass, battling an unfortunate stretch of Connecticut traffic (which is extra unfortunate when you are on a motorcycle) and arriving just around 9pm.
 We settled in to our Hampton Inn, walked across the parking lot to enjoy dinner and preseason football at the Ninety-Nine (apparently this is a chain restaurant, I’d never seen one before!), and then promptly crashed.